batradev/yulia-batrakova-mnema/README.md

 ### Features

 As a user, I want to understand the core mission of Mnema and start the process of learning quickly.
-Two options: "Get started" for new users and "I already have an account" for returning users.

-As a new user, I want to create an account by providing my email and password.

-As a returning user, I want to log in to my account using my email and password.
+As a new user, I want to log in using my Google account.

 As a user, I want to choose the language I want to learn.